 Tahlequah Proudly honors Earl Presley who served as a SP-4 in the United States Army.

-This banner is located on Muskogee Avenue in Norris Park between Spring street and Morgan street.
+This banner is located on Muskogee Avenue on the west side between Spring street and Morgan street.